Gmail Storage Full? Free Up Gigabytes in 10 Minutes (2026 Guide)

 filename:mp4— Video files (often huge)filename:zip— Compressed archivesfilename:docx larger:5mb— Large Word documentsfilename:xlsx larger:5mb— Large spreadsheetsfilename:pptx larger:10mb— PowerPoint presentations

-Old Emails with Attachments
+Old emails with attachments

 older_than:1y has:attachment